 Excel is a wonderfully diverse and complex program, with new features added constantly.
 What’s more, there are some fantastic shortcuts and tools we can use that help us save time when managing data and make the most of this intelligent tool.

-In this article, you will learn 6 Excel hacks and tricks that can save you valuable time and help you avoid mistakes.
+In this guide, you will learn 6 Excel hacks and tricks that can save you valuable time and help you avoid mistakes.
 No matter how advanced you are as an Excel user, there’s a good chance that you’ve missed a few of these.

 Excel Hack #1 - Excel Tables